chora-io/docs/specs/subject/index.md

 # Overview

-The `subject` module enables the on-chain representation of ecological subjects.
+The `subject` module provides a framework for ecological subjects.

 ## Contents